Tristan296/widgets-blog-web-app/README.md

 * if the application loads a blogpost with a null title, it gives it a default title
 * if the application loads a blogpost with null content, it displays a message indicating that the message was a blank post
 * once the blog is posted the blog post popup will clear
-* messages over a certain length are hidden
+* messages over a certain length scroll rather than stretching the window
 * messages without spaces are still wrapped to fit rather than going off the screen

 It also includes four widgets integrated into the overall design.